OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 ```

-Here are some examples on how you can use `gpioctl` to control the Omega's GPIOs.
+Here are some examples on how you can use `gpioctl` to interact with the Omega's GPIOs.

-// separate into reading an value and writing a values

-// reading an input
-//  - set to dirin
-//  - connect the external circuit - avoid damaging the omega by first setting dirin
-//  - use get to read the value

 #### Reading an Input

-To read an input of a GPIO we'll need to first set the direction to input, connect an external circuit, and then read the value.
+To read an input of a GPIO we'll need to first set the direction to input, connect an external circuit, and then read the value. // give example: reading the value of a switch

 To set the direction of GPIO1 to `in`, enter the follow command: